For buying my first homeReviewed April 2026

 Check your credit history

 Obtain a free credit report from Equifax, illion, or Experian before applying for pre-approval.
 Any defaults, late payments, or errors can delay or reduce your borrowing capacity.
-Errors are surprisingly common and can be disputed and corrected — allow 4–6 weeks if you need to fix anything.
+Errors are surprisingly common and can be disputed and corrected, allow 4 to 6 weeks if you need to fix anything.

 Consider using a mortgage broker.
-A good broker has access to dozens of lenders and can often find better rates than you'd find going direct.
-Their service is typically free to you as they receive commission from the lender.
+A good broker has access to dozens of lenders and can often find better rates than you’d find going direct.
+Their service is typically free to you, they receive commission from the lender.

 The purchase price is just the beginning.
 When budgeting, include all of the following: